allegroai/clearml-docs/docs/faq.md

 **I read there is a feature for centralized model storage.
 How do I use it?** <a id="centralized-model-storage"></a>

 When calling [Task.init](references/sdk/task.md#taskinit),
-providing the `output_uri` parameter allows you to specify the location in which model checkpoints (snapshots) will be stored.
+providing the `output_uri` parameter lets you specify the location in which model checkpoints (snapshots) will be stored.

 For example, to store model checkpoints (snapshots) in `/mnt/shared/folder`: